-Somewhere in the middle saw the arrival of the 4K-touting PS4 Pro and Sony’s first crack at a VR headset, and as we approach the end of 2020, the PS4 is second only to the PS2 as the best-selling console ever.
+Somewhere in the middle saw the arrival of the 4K-touting PS4 Pro and Sony’s first crack at a VR headset, and at the end of its lifespan, the PS4 was second only to the PS2 in the all-time best-selling home console charts.
+(It has since been overtaken by the incredibly successful Nintendo Switch).

 Design: Tower of white